Chart Color Schemes

 Bulahdelah - Stroud faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.6%, significantly lower than the NSW average of 32.2%.
+The university qualification rate in the area is 13.6%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 43.2% of residents aged 15+ holding vocational credentials – advanced diplomas (10.0%) and certificates (33.2%).
+Bachelor degrees are the most prevalent at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.4%).
+Vocational credentials are also common, with 43.2% of residents aged 15 and above holding such qualifications, including advanced diplomas (10.0%) and certificates (33.2%).

-Educational participation is high at 27.4%, including primary education (10.8%), secondary education (8.3%), and tertiary education (2.5%).
-Bulahdelah-Stroud's five schools have a combined enrollment of 528 students, with varied educational conditions across the area.
-The educational mix includes four primary schools and one K-12 school.
+Educational participation is high, with 27.4% of residents currently enrolled in formal education.
+This includes primary education (10.8%), secondary education (8.3%), and tertiary education (2.5%).
+The five schools in Bulahdelah - Stroud have a combined enrollment of 528 students.
+The area has varied educational conditions, with four primary schools and one K-12 school.

 Frequently Asked Questions - Education